aldro61/kover2_paper/README.md

 * [Data](./data): scripts to reproduce the datasets used in the paper
 * [Results](./results): results of all algorithms across all datasets
 * [Tutorials](https://aldro61.github.io/kover/doc_tutorials.html): tutorials on using Kover to learn genotype-to-phenotype models

+## KBase

+* The models provided in this repository are being integrated to the KBase.
+See [here](https://github.com/aldro61/kb_kover_amr) to follow the progress.
+We expect that the app will be integrated within a few weeks.